 Part of my research was Organic food & the effect of toxicity on our brain.
 So I started cleaning our kitchen & changing our life style at home.
 As Suhail was overcoming many challenges with the help of our team & family members, I started helping other families with kids under the spectrum..
 Sadly the certified organic & specialty products were not available in the market & I felt as if I would be doing something wrong if I did not provide it to help other kids in Jordan in order to make a breakthrough like Suhail did.
 And so, Juthour was born for other individuals can have a choice in life, their choice.

 I am a designer by degree.
-But by leaving the design world, I was so much more capable of giving back to the community, and that feeling is more rewarding than anything I could have ever envisioned.
-Watching my business grow and seeing how people respond to it is the single most liberating feeling in the whole world and I will forever be in debt to those who supported and believed in me throughout this endeavor.
+But by leaving the design world, saving my son & founding Juthour my life became more rewarding than anything I could have ever envisioned.
+Watching my business grow and seeing how it changed some people’s lives was a beautiful journey..
+The simple things that made a difference in my life are things I like to share with others .
+I will forever be in debt to those who supported and believed in me throughout this endeavor.

 I Today Suhail is diagnosed with Aspergers, he is 21 years old, in his third year at “Emily Carr University of Art & Design” in Vancouver-Canada realizing his own dreams.